 Sea Island is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Georgia.
-With a population of 897 people and just one neighborhood, Sea Island is the 341st largest community in Georgia.
-Much of the housing stock in Sea Island was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Sea Island economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Sea Island, where the median household income is $106,866.00.
+With a population of 900 people and just one neighborhood, Sea Island is the 341st largest community in Georgia.
+There's nothing like the smell of a brand new house, and in Sea Island, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Sea Island, and putting down their money on brand new construction.
+Sea Island’s real estate is, on average, some of the newest in the nation.
+Sea Island does seem to be experiencing an influx of affluent people, because the median household income is $106,866.00.

 Sea Island home prices are not only among the most expensive in Georgia, but Sea Island real estate also consistently ranks among the most expensive in America.